 The full hull design will provide a higher level of buoyancy, and a higher drier ride when out in rough water.

 The large bilge and under the floor space, allows for more storage area in the hull.

 The full hull design will require more engine horsepower/torque to reach hull speed, yet with a sufficient amount of power, will achieve planing speeds.

 The disadvantage to a full hull design is the fact that water, fuel, or propane can accumulate in the bilge/hull creating a dangerous situation.Pontoon House Boat Hulls

 The tritoon or pontoon hull design provides a smooth ride in calm water, yet may plow the bow in rough water conditions.
-They generally have a lower freeboard.
+They generally have

 The pontoon logs are virtually unsinkable, due to a sealed chambered construction.